 "We developed an institutional SOP that defines the responsibilities for the PI, describing what the PI's responsibilities are in a multicenter study," Skoler-Karpoff says.
 "It sets requirements for document language and submissions."

 The SOP also sets regulatory and data submission timelines, such as describing when researchers have to submit data and amendments, she adds.

-Track each site's protocol life cycle: "We have a sophisticated system that tracks all IRB documents, including serious adverse events (SAEs), and other data, and it's available for all research studies" Skoler-Karpoff says.
+Track each site's protocol life cycle.
+"We have a sophisticated system that tracks all review board documents, including serious adverse events [SAEs], and other data, and it's available for all research studies," Skoler-Karpoff says.
 "The system, which was not part of the multicenter initiative, allows us to see each site's information, including their accrual information."

-The system will show the timeline for each site's local IRB approvals and it emails the MSK oversight staff information about continuing reviews.
-"It will send an email to me that says, 'In 30 days, this institution's site's IRB approval is expiring,'" Skoler-Karpoff says.
+The system will show the timeline for each site's local review board approvals, and it e-mails the MSK oversight staff information about continuing reviews.
+"It will send an e-mail to me that says, 'In 30 days, this institution's site's [review board] approval is expiring,'" Skoler-Karpoff says.